What does United Way do?

 How much are your administrative costs?

 United Way of Inner Wisconsin maximizes resources so that more of your contribution goes toward helping people.
-In fact, only 12 cents of every dollar raised goes towards administration and fundraising costs.
-This is LESS than the national average for some of the most well-known and respected charities in the United States.
+In fact, only .16 cents of every dollar raised goes towards administration and fundraising costs.
+This is significantly LESS than the national average for some of the most well-known and respected charities in the United States.

 Why should I give?
 I'll never need the services of a United Way partner program.